-This report documents performance testing of an electric full-size convection oven positioned under an exhaust-only canopy hood.
+This report documents performance testing of a three-foot electric underfired broiler operating at a surface temperature of 600°F positioned under an exhaust-only canopy hood.
 This set of tests is one of a series undertaken to provide electric utilities and the food service industry with data to promote minimum energy ventilation design by optimizing the design of commercial kitchen exhaust hoods and integrating exhaust requirements with space-conditioning design.
-The tests were conducted in accordance with ASTM F1704-96 Standard Test Method for Performance of Commercial Kitchen Ventilation Systems,1 except as otherwise noted.
+The tests were conducted according to ASTM F1704-96 Standard Test Method for Performance of Commercial Kitchen Ventilation Systems, except as otherwise noted.

 The performance tests included the determination of the minimum exhaust air flow rate to achieve full capture and containment of the effluent plume, as well as the net heat gain to the kitchen space under "idle" and "cooking" conditions.
-The appliance and hood test set-up consisted of an electric full-size convection oven positioned under a five-foot wide by four-foot deep exhaust only canopy hood.
+The appliance and hood test setup consisted of a three-foot electric underfired broiler positioned under a five-foot wide by four-foot deep exhaust-only canopy hood.